 How to Create a Customer Journey Map: A Step-By-Step Guide

 Delivering exceptional experiences — whether you're a government agency, healthcare facility, or retailer — is key to driving growth today.
-It all starts with clearly understanding who your customer is (which can be a patient, citizen, or visitor), their wants and needs, and preferred forms of communication and technology.
+It all starts with clearly understanding who your customer is, their wants and needs, and preferred forms of communication and technology.
+But how can you deliver on, and, more importantly, exceed their expectations?
+You can find the answers with a customer journey map.

-The customer journey mapping process facilitates this by compiling information into a diagram or flow chart that enables you to understand if the current customer journey is empowering customers to reach their goal(s) — making a purchase or using a service — and if not, what you can do to ensure that they are.
+Undergoing the customer journey mapping process not only provides clarity into today’s more complex customer journey it also dispels any preconceived assumptions you may have about your customer experience.
+The customer journey mapping process facilitates this by compiling information into a diagram or flow chart that enables you to understand if the current customer journey is empowering customers to reach their goal, e.g., making a purchase or using a service and if not, what you can do to ensure that they are.

 Outside of improving sales, customer stickiness, and revenue, the benefits of a customer journey mapping process extend beyond the customer experience.
 It can also help you improve operations for your employees and managers by: